UbiBelETF/dagger/styleguide.md

 Whenever working with the global scope, use namespaces to identify them.
 Your project should be set up in such a way that the only things in the global scope are namespaces that you defined (ie. no functions, classes, variables, or constants etc. by themselves)

 **a.
-Namespace names**: Use simple names for your namespaces.
+Namespace Names**: Use simple names for your namespaces.
 All namespaces should be in `lowerCamelCase`.

 **b.
 Namespaced Functions**: All global function names should be in `UpperCamelCase`.